rhosrc/my-flashcard-pokedex/README.md

-# My Flashcard Pokédex
+# Anime Time

-A simple encyclopedia app for Pokédex entries!
-Test your knowledge of Pokémon characteristics.
+An app for browsing anime titles and tracking episode completion!

 ## Technologies Used